Start main page content

 The Nuclear Structure Research Group (NSRG) was founded in 1990, based on a collaboration that started at iThemba LABS (iTL), by Prof John Carter with an interest in studying Nuclear Giant Resonance excitation and decay.
 At the start, the K600 Magnetic Spectrometer at iThemba LABS had only one focal-plane detector covering a limited one-third of the length of the focal plane, a far cry from what is now available on the K600.

-• Nuclear Structure: Light-ion induced medium-energy reactions with investigations ranging from nuclear structure, nuclear reactions, nuclear cluster and nuclear astrophysics using K600 Magnetic Spectrometer at iThemba LABS SSC, Cape Town and TANDEM Accelerator iThemba LABS Gauteng.
-Funding through NRF, South Africa – Joint Institute of Nuclear Research (SA-JINR) Russia, and DFG Germany.
+• Nuclear Structure: Light-ion induced medium-energy reactions with investigations ranging from nuclear structure, nuclear reactions, nuclear clusters, and nuclear astrophysics using the K600 Magnetic Spectrometer at iThemba LABS SSC, Cape Town, and the TANDEM Accelerator at iThemba LABS Gauteng.
+Funding through NRF, DFG Germany, and South Africa – Joint Institute of Nuclear Research (SA-JINR), Russia.

-• Applied Nuclear Physics: Environmental Radiation in collaboration with Centre for Nuclear Safety and Security (CNSS) at NNR, Nuclear Forensics, Medical Physics and Nuclear Medicine.
+• Applied Nuclear Physics: Environmental Radiation in collaboration with Centre for Nuclear Safety and Security (CNSS) at NNR, Nuclear Forensics and Medical Physics.

 • Reactor Physics: Reactor Safety Analysis using MCNP and SCALE-VI in collaboration with Necsa RRT department, Nuclear Material Research using SAFARI-1 Reactor Neutron Activation Analysis (NAA) at Necsa, and Power Reactor Accidental Consequence Analysis with CNSS at NNR.